Michaela is a five-year-old girl who loves ballet. She has a diagnosis of diplegic cerebral palsy, GMFCS level III. What does this mean?

 The GMFCS was, in part, created to assist with clear communication between health care professionals, so the level is often discussed in the introductory narrative of PT, orthopedic, physiatrist and other health-related reports.
 Which International Classification of Functioning, Health & Disability- Children & Youth (ICF-CY) domain would a therapist document Michaela’s level III?
 It is generally contained in the activity limitation section, but do remember that it is explicitly a categorization tool, not an outcome measure.

 Will Michaela be classified as a GMFCS level III forever?
 Not necessarily.
 Although often stable through time, sometimes the classification level does change.
 I have several children who straddle level III and a IV.
 Some years they are a III and some years a IV.
-In my experience, it has a lot to do with spasticity management, participation in activities, positioning programs, growth spurts, maintaining motivation as well as physical therapy.
+In my experience, it has a lot to do with spasticity management, transferring activity capacity to daily performance, participation in activities, positioning programs to promote alignment, monitoring during growth spurts, maintaining motivation, as well as physical therapy.
 Additionally, if you are following the Australian Hip Surveillance Guidelines for children with Cerebral Palsy, the instructions are to retest the GMFCS level at regular intervals to confirm that it has not changed.
 The classification only takes a few minutes.
 Research has shown that parents can accurately classify their 6-12 year old children with CP with the GMFCS Family Self Report Questionnaire.

-There are GMFCS controversies, all with good points.
-The stated level is, in effect, a label and it is important to see the person first.
+Not all clinicians have adopted the classification system with ease.
+Some say that the stated level is, in effect, a label and it is important to see the person first.
 Michaela is a little girl who loves everything about ballet and this incorporates her personal interests and her participation first and foremost in her care.
-Additionally, the categorizations could be used to unfairly predict a child’s potential, blinding therapists to signs of readiness to make significant gross motor change.
-I enjoy Dr. Karen Pape’s blog, which discusses these issues in much greater detail.
+Others are concerned that the classification could be used to unfairly predict a child’s potential and blinds therapists to signs of readiness to make significant gross motor change.
+Dr. Karen Pape’s blog discusses these issues in much greater detail.

 - Use of the Gross Motor Function Classification System to Optimize Rehabilitation Management of Children with Cerebral Palsy